revitak/revitak/README.md

 ### Hi there 👋
 I specialize in writing code for Autodesk Revit in C#.
 Previous to Revit, I did a bunch of coding for Autodesk AutoCAD.
 I am an electrical designer and have extensive knowledge about Revit MEP electrical coding and operations.

+Feel free to reach out to me if you need help with anything related to Revit (electrical).

 <!--
 **revitak/revitak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.